Frequently Asked Questions

 Is there a warranty?

-Radon Environmental warranties our products to the original retail purchaser to be free from defects in material and workmanship except as otherwise provided herein.
-This warranty is not transferable and is effective from the date or original retail purchase.
+Radon Environmental warrants our products to the original retail purchaser to be free from defects in material and workmanship except as otherwise provided herein.
+This warranty is not transferable and is effective from the date of original retail purchase.

 Procedures for warranty service:

-Contact Radon Environmental by phone at 888 527 4717, or email info@radoncorp.com to receive return authorization.
+Contact Radon Environmental by phone at 888-527-4717 or email info@radoncorp.com to receive return authorization.
 Include with the detector: your name, address, phone number, and description of the problem you are experiencing.
-All warranty returns must also include a copy of the original purchase receipt showing the date of purchase.
-Package the product carefully and send postage prepaid to the address above.
+All warranty returns must also include a copy of the original purchase receipt showing the purchase date.
+Package the product carefully and send it postage prepaid to the address above.

 Warranty does not cover:

-• cost of shipping the product to Radon Environmental,
+• The cost of shipping the product to Radon Environmental,

 • normal wear, scratches or fading of product,

-• damage caused by failure to follow installation and use directions found in the manual, and
+• damage caused by failure to follow the installation and use directions found in the manual, and

 • consequential damages, incidental damages or expenses, including damages to property and personal injury.